zarf-dev/proposals/6-package-preview/README.md

 [kubernetes slack]: https://kubernetes.slack.com/archives/C03B6BJAUJ3
 -->

-Forcing users to use the print before the (y/n) prompt in `zarf package create` to view their rendered package is not ideal.
-Having a separate command improves the UX by providing users with an easier way to view the rendered zarf.yaml.
-It also opens the possibility of allowing zarf package create to proceed without requiring user confirmation.
+Forcing users to use the print before the (y/n) prompt in `zarf package create` to view their rendered package definition is not ideal.
+Having a separate command improves the UX by providing users with an easier way to view the rendered package definition.
+It also opens the possibility of allowing `zarf package create` to proceed without requiring user confirmation.

 This issue asks for a better way to view what a zarf.yaml looks like at create time - https://github.com/zarf-dev/zarf/issues/2631